michaelneverwins/lg-pro-tips/lg-steam.md

 Some launch options are documented in the Proton README on GitHub ([`https://github.com/ValveSoftware/Proton/`](https://github.com/ValveSoftware/Proton/)).

 ## Why isn't this Linux game working?
-Sometimes developers don't do a good job of making Linux builds for their games.
-In particular, games developed with GameMaker Studio are often known to have broken Linux ports.

-You can try forcing Steam to run the Windows version of the game with Proton.
+Sometimes developers don't do a good job of making Linux builds of their games.
+In such cases, you can try forcing Steam to run the Windows version of the game with Proton.

 ### How do I run the Windows version of a supposedly Linux-compatible game whose Linux build is not working?
 * Right-click the game in your library.